Meet Tony Bellew and Frankie Dettori – I’m a Celeb’s newest campmates

 I’m a Celebrity… Get Me Out Of Here! is well and truly underway.
 After three nights of emotional upheaval, grisly trials and heated arguments, it has been announced that two new campmates have arrived in the jungle.

-This time, it has been revealed that the pair will be named as camp coaches and will lead the rest of the contestants into battle in the “Scarena” during Thursday’s episode.
+This time, the pair were named as camp coaches and led the rest of the contestants into battle in the Scarena during Thursday’s episode (23 November).

 The two new campmates are professional boxer and Creed star Tony Bellew and legendary jockey Frankie Dettori.